Nomthandazoe/GIS-Web-Map/README.md

 The shapefiles extracted from the osm file were points (nodes), polygons (buildings), lines (roads) and multilines (roads, pathways and railway lines).
 2. PTA Geotiff Images:
 The Geotiff images were downloaded from the link given and georeferenced using Global Mapper.
-The Geotiff files were converted to jpg, extracted the bounds and added to the map.
+The Geotiff files were converted to png, extracted the bounds and added to the map.
 3. Openstreet basemap:
 The basemap was added using the link "http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png"
 4. ArcGIS Imagery basemap